Why does adsorption decrease surface energy?

 Answer: During adsorption, enthalpy and entropy of the system are negative but ΔG must be negative so that the process is spontaneous.
 Adsorption is accompanied by decrease in the free energy of the system as it is a spontaneous process.

-READ: What qualities does a musician need?
+READ: What does a computer science professor do?

 Does enthalpy decrease in adsorption?